NLeSC/python-template/README.md

 Netherlands eScience Center Python Template
 ===========================================

-Spend less time setting up and configuring your new Python projects and comply with the [Netherlands eScience Center Software Development Guide](https://guide.esciencecenter.nl/) from the start.
+Spend less time setting up and configuring your new Python packages and comply with the [Netherlands eScience Center Software Development Guide](https://guide.esciencecenter.nl/) from the start.